ziweiji/ziweiji.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate at Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://caire.ust.hk), The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](https://pascale.home.ece.ust.hk).
+I am a Ph.D. candidate at the Electronic and Computer Engineering Department and [Center for AI Research (CAiRE)](https://caire.ust.hk), The Hong Kong University of Science and Technology supervised by [Prof. Pascale Fung](https://pascale.home.ece.ust.hk).

 My research interests lie primarily in the area of Natural Language Processing (NLP).
-Currently, I mainly work on Hallucination in NLG, focused on improving the faithfulness of generation tasks.
-I have experience in Dialogue System, Question Generation, Named Entity Recognition, Multimodel (Vision-Language) Generation, and Fake News Detection.
+Currently, I mainly work on Hallucination in NLG, focusing on improving generation tasks' faithfulness.
+I have experience in Dialogue Generation, Question Generation, Named Entity Recognition, Multimodel (Vision-Language) Generation, and Fake News Detection.

 Education History
 ======
 2015 - 2019     Huazhong University of Science and Technology (HUST) \\
 2019 - Present  Hong Kong University of Science and Technology (HKUST)

 Highlights